-The financial report covers Gale Pacific Limited ('Company' or 'parent entity') and controlled entities as a consolidated entity (referred to as the 'Group').
+The consolidated financial report covers Gale Pacific Limited ('Company' or 'parent entity') and its controlled entities (together the 'Group').
 The consolidated financial statements are presented in Australian dollars, which is Gale Pacific Limited's functional and presentation currency.

 Gale Pacific Limited is a listed public company limited by shares, incorporated and domiciled in Australia.
 Its registered office and principal place of business is: